A. Plumptre, KBA

 By providing the precise location of places that contribute significantly to the global persistence of biodiversity, KBAs can accelerate efforts to reverse the loss of nature, by ensuring conservation efforts are focussed in the places that matter most, and by enabling entities that may have negative impacts on nature to avoid or reduce those impacts in the places they would be most damaging.

+KBAs can be used by governments in spatial and conservation planning to minimise biodiversity loss and negative impacts.
 The KBA dataset enables site based protection efforts - such as new protected areas - to be focussed on the most important places for nature.
 It can be used by the financial sector to ensure financial flows avoid nature's most sensitive places.
 It can be used by the corporate sector to ensure their impacts on biodiversity are avoided or reduced to the greatest extent possible.
 It can be used by donors and NGOs to ensure conservation effort is focussed where it will have greatest impact for nature.

 Many entities are already using the KBA data - some on a daily basis - to influence their decisions.
 And this use is expanding rapidly.